eBay/cors-filter/README.md

   </filter-mapping>
 ```

+### Adding information about the CORS in HttpServletRequest
+CORS filter adds information about a CORS request, in the HttpServletRequest object, for consumption downstream.
+Following attributes are set:

+* **cors.isCorsRequest**: Flag to determine if a request is a CORS request
+* **cors.origin**: Origin URL
+* **cors.requestType**: simple or preflight or not_cors or invalid_cors

 ### Background
 [Same origin policy](http://en.wikipedia.org/wiki/Same_origin_policy) in browsers prevents XMLHttpRequest to make a request to a resource, on a URL that's different from the origin URL.